Pricing Guide for Refrigerated Storage Containers: How to Save Money

-Refrigerated containers are used to ship perishable goods such as chilled foods, dairy, frozen foods, fruit, meat, seafood, and vegetables.
-If you are transporting items that need to be chilled or frozen, a refrigerated container is crucial.
+Refrigerated containers are used to ship or store perishable goods such as chilled foods, dairy, frozen foods, fruit, meat, seafood, and vegetables.
+If you are storing or transporting items that need to be chilled or frozen, a refrigerated container is crucial.

 Also referred to as reefer containers, refrigerated containers are used when the goods being transported need to be kept within a certain humidity or temperature level.
 These containers use a three-phase power supply that allows them to keep a constant temperature ranging between -13 degrees Fahrenheit (-25 degrees Celsius) and 77 degrees Fahrenheit (25 degrees Celsius).
 They are available in 20' and 40' lengths, as well as 40' high cubes.